 Falkirk is a retail and services hub for the wider area and this means good shopping options.
 There’s a pedestrianised High Street in the historic centre, a central shopping centre – the Howgate, the Central Retail Park which combines national brands, entertainment and eating out, and of course the main national supermarkets.
 There’s a fabulous Farmers’ Market which is so successful that it’s become something of a tourist attraction, while the Sunday car boot sale at the New Falkirk Stadium has become a local institution.

 Going to school

 The town is really well-served for your children’s education.
 After primary school, the town’s catchment area has 8 secondary schools.
 It’s also home to one of Forth Valley College’s four campuses, with Falkirk being the largest.

 You’ll not be short of ideas in and around Falkirk.
-The Central Retail Park has a 12-screen cinema, the town centre is filled with cafés, bistros, bars, and restaurants.
+The Central Retail Park has a 12-screen cinema, and the town centre is filled with cafés, bistros, bars and restaurants.
 The Falkirk Wheel and the Kelpies in The Helix parkland are your local tourist attractions but they’re great assets for you too.
-The Helix Park includes cycling, walking trails, and water sports, as well as the iconic 30-metre-high horse head sculptures.
+The Helix Park includes cycling, walking trails and water sports, as well as the iconic 30-metre-high horse-head sculptures.